“I could throttle him!”

 “He just pulled my daughter onto the road.
 If a car had been coming she would be dead!
-I want one of those Halti’s that controls your dog when he is on the lead.”
+I want one of those Halti collars that controls your dog when he is on the lead.”

 One of our veterinary nurses fitted and sold her a Halti, and then a second one five minutes later when the Collie had chewed through the first.

-But an appointment with our behavioural trainer wasn’t made.
-This owner didn’t only need a product; she needed help with training.
+But she didn’t make an appointment with our behavioural trainer!
+This owner didn’t only need a product; she also needed help with training.

 Failure to get that right could mean an early death sentence for this dog.
 This transaction was a failure in our delivery of wellness care.